-Dr Rob Simmons was approached to undertake the specialist avifaunal assessment for the new 132 kV power line routes from Atlantis Power Station (Ankerlig) to Koeberg, in the Western Cape.
-He is an experienced ornithologist, with 30 years' experience and 100 papers on avian research and impact assessment work.
-More than twenty avian impact assessments have been undertaken throughout Namibia and South Africa.
+Dr Rob Simmons was approached by Savannah Environmental to undertake the specialist avifaunal walk through for the new (Alt 2) 132 kV power line route from Atlantis Power Station (Ankerlig) to Koeberg, in the Western Cape.

+He is an experienced ornithologist, with over 30 years' experience and 100 papers on avian research and impact assessment work.
+More than thirty avian impact assessments have been undertaken throughout Namibia and South Africa.
 He independently undertakes research on threatened species (raptors, flamingos, waders and terns) at the FitzPatrick Institute, UCT (see www.fitzpatrick.uct.ac.za/docs/robert.html).

-Marlei Martins has 20 years' experience in animal rehabilitation and 4 years' experience in environmental impact assessment work as both a specialist and an assistant.
+Marlei Martins has 20 years' experience in animal rehabilitation and 5 years' experience in environmental impact assessment work as both a specialist and an assistant.
 She has worked in the Western Cape, Eastern Cape and Northern Cape and has experience in the Succulent Karoo, Nama Karoo and Fynbos biomes.

-INTRODUCTION
+2 INTRODUCTION